KonradIT/CamControl/README.md

 - Open source and login-free
 - Virtually permissionless
 - Support most action cameras
-- Have all the features frmom the vendor's client
+- Have all the features from the vendor's client
 - Run without Google Play Services

 ### Mockup of the app UI: